 A: Dual-stick tank steering is not a popular option, but it is easy to set up the radio for this type of control.

-First, if you are using the BotKits-recommended 'Scorpion Mini' dual motor controller or another dual motor controller with "on-board mixing" you must to turn that off.
+First, if you are using the BotKits-recommended 'Scorpion Mini' dual motor controller or another dual motor controller with "on-board mixing" you must turn that off.
 For the Scorpion controller this is done by removing the "MIX" jumper on the circuit board.
 Two jumpers are located next to the calibration button: LIPO and MIX.
 Remove the MIX jumper by pulling it upward away from the board.
 Consult the user manual for other dual motor controllers.

 Radio Set-up: